Liz Engelsen's Colourful, Edinburgh Home

 18 months ago, we completed a massive gut renovation of our home.
 You name it, we did it.
 The space had an awkward layout, so I got to sketching how & where we could make better use of the space we had.
 This meant rearranging the bathroom, shifting the kitchen to an adjacent room, and removing some walls – all the things they tell you NOT to do.
 We’ve renovated three previous properties, so we had learned what was possible.
 My husband was still not entirely convinced.

 We spend most of our time in the kitchen-diner with a larger than life baroque mirror from NYC that I graffiti spray painted.
 Out with the dusty traditional gold and in with the trendy dark ink blue.
 Add subway tiles, industrial lights, narrow cabinets with a prep sink, and voila a feature wall.
 The builder thought I was nuts when I showed him this sketch.
-This corner of the kitchen now serves as my fave place to test out new wallpaper samples.
+This corner of the kitchen now serves as my favourite place to test out new wallpaper samples.

 The kitchen is also a suntrap in the afternoons and a typical scene is our young son causing chaos with trucks everywhere.
 Watch this space as there are more revamps planned for the kitchen.